lsoft/ReSequel.Support/README.md

 ### How to start

-For demonstation purposes we will work with `DbProviderExample.sln` from ReSequel repository and a SQL Server instance.
+For demonstation purposes we will work with `DbProviderExample.sln` from this repository and a local SQL Server instance with address `.`.

+- At first, clone this repo to your computer.
+- Next, install ReSequel Visual Studio Extension from marketplace.
-- At first, you need to open solution you will work with.
-Open `DbProviderExample.sln` from ReSequel repository.
+- Next, you need to open solution you will work with.
+Open `DbProviderExample.sln`.
 - Invoke `ReSequel Solution Status` command and create a `ReSequel Configuration Generic File` and `ReSequel Setup Generic File` if they does not exists (for a `DbProviderExample.sln` these files exists, so this step may be skipped).
 - Invoke `Edit Settings` command and edit command line for SQL Server executor; save this file.
 - Open any `cs` file which contains SQL queries, for example `Unsorted.cs`; wait for a few seconds, you will see something like this: